 Some Insight into Real Estate Bidding Wars of Greater Toronto Area

-Sunday Feb 04th, 2018Share
+Sunday Feb 04th, 2018

-According to the law, in a bidding war, the listing agent must tell all buyer agents, how many offers has been registered for the subject house for sale or condo for sale.
-But the listing agent is not allowed to give out the buyer names or say how much they are bidding.
-Most of the times buyer’s real estate agent calls the seller’s real estate agent and tell him/her that they plan to bring in a formal offer and may even call their office and register the offer.
-But that doesn’t guarantees anything, as prospective buyers may change their mind last minute.
-What this means is that the seller may get a handful of these so-called “registered offers” during the day with no guarantee that how many will be actually presenting during the scheduled offer presentation for subject house for sale or condo for sale during the offer presentation.
+In bidding wars, the listing agent must tell buyer agents, how many offers have been registered for the subject house/condo for sale.
+The listing agent however, is not allowed to mention any buyer names and bidding prices.
+Most times, a buyer real estate agent calls the seller agent and tells him/her that they plan to make a formal offer registration.
+But that does not guarantee anything, as prospective buyers may change their minds last minute.
+What this means is that the seller may get a handful of these “registered offers” during the day with no guarantee of how many sales will actually be presented to them during a scheduled offer presentation.

 There may come a time where there is not a single offer on the table or there may simply be one from a buyer who understands the dynamics of a bidding war.
 Now, what if a buyer loved the subject property and decided not to bid for it because they thought “Bidding wars often mean…..out of control negotiations.”
 On a few occasions, I have been able to negotiate lower than asking in bidding war situations with two or more offers at stake and thankfully, was able to win the deal for my client.
 Having said that, the results to a bidding war could be endless.
 It is all dependent on the motivation of both negotiating parties.
 No one involved will know of the offer price these motivations result in, until the end of this process.
 So do not be afraid to participate.
 If you have hired an experienced and qualified real estate agent, his/her experience can help you take a more informed decision through the bidding process.
 Always keep in mind, end decision is always YOURS, that how much you’re willing to pay for any house or condo on sale.